 You may be asking yourself, where can I find the resolution of my image?
 There are a few different ways to do this.
-If you have a Mac computer, right-click on your photo’s file and select “Get Info.”
-A tab will open that will give you the general information of your files such as the type of file and the size of the image.
-If you click down on the “More Info” tab, you will find the dimensions or resolution of your photo.
+If you have a Mac computer, right-click on your photo file and select “Get Info.”
+A tab will open that will give you general information about your files such as the type of file and the size of the image.
+If you click on the “More Info” tab, you will find the dimensions or resolution of your photo.
 The dimensions of your photo will give you the resolution of your photo.
 For example, if you have a photo that is 4000 x 5000 that means your photo is 4000 pixels in width and 5000 pixels in height.

 For a Windows computer, right-click on your file and click the “Properties” button, from there you click on the “Details” button where you will find the dimensions of your image.